 - Ongoing support and refresher sessions on request

-- Training that covers both Hikvision camera systems and cloud-based monitoring platforms
+- Training that covers Hikvision camera systems

 Whether you’re installing CCTV in a school, factory, storage facility or office building, we’ll ensure your team feels confident and competent using your system.